WildCodeSchool/2023-01-EN-Berlin-Remote2-Markdown/keller-sarah.md

 # Hi, I'm Sarah 🤓 !
-And this is a, super, short profile on me.
+And this is a super short profile on me.

 Being German/Egyptian, my first name is pronounced the Arabic way: [Click here for a sample](assets/keller-sarah.m4a)